SameaSaeed/TimeSeries/Readme.md

-A multiplicative trend indicates a non-linear trend (curved trend line), and a multiplicative seasonality indicates increasing/decreasing frequency (width) and/or amplitude (height) of seasonal cycles, according to a blog post on Towards Data Science.
+A multiplicative trend indicates a non-linear trend (curved trend line), and a multiplicative seasonality indicates increasing/decreasing frequency (width) and/or amplitude (height) of seasonal cycles.